xen-project/xen/docs/misra/deviations.rst

          - xen/common/unxz.c
          - xen/common/unzstd.c

+   * - R8.3
+     - Parameter name "unused" (with an optional numeric suffix) is deliberate and makes explicit the intention of not using such parameter within the function.
+     - Tagged as `deliberate` for ECLAIR.

    * - R8.4
      - The definitions present in the files 'asm-offsets.c' for any architecture are used to generate definitions for asm modules, and are not called by